A return to the 1990s?

 These killings come in the context of heavy-handed tactics by the army and police to quash dissent and terrorism in North Sinai and elsewhere.

-After documenting the effects of a security operation in September in the town of Kerdasa, a Muslim Brotherhood stronghold town near Cairo, Alexandrani says that the state’s response is much harsher now than what it was in the 1990s.
+After documenting the effects of a security operation in September in the town of Kerdasa, a Muslim Brotherhood stronghold town near Cairo, Alexandrani says the state’s response is much harsher now than what it was in the 1990s.

 Egyptian security forces backed by armored vehicles and helicopters stormed Kerdasa on September 19 in a campaign to put down armed Islamist supporters of Morsi and the Brotherhood.
 In August, armed Morsi supporters killed 15 policemen and mutilated their bodies, including that of a police general, in Kerdasa.
 The tit-for-tat violence came in response to the storming of a largely peaceful sit-in of Morsi supporters by Egypt’s security forces on August 14 that killed hundreds.